riad-mammadov/Serve2U-CloudBasedApplication/README.md

 Controllers contain all the controllers

 Note - In my keys folder there is a .txt file which contains the secret key and public key provided by Stripe.
 You can use the key and insert the private key in the MyServer.php ($stripe section, replace the STRIPE SECRET KEY with the actual secret key) and the public key in Cart.js (Checkoutbtn event listener function).
-This is only here for the marker to be able to use for convenience, and in any other case this would be stored as .env variables.
+This is only here for the marker to be able to use for convenience, and in any other case this would be stored as a .env variable.

 AI and Code reuse -

 In this project, AI and online code (ie from stackOverflow) was used only to help structure code and debug errors.
 For cases that i did not know how to do something, i would use these only as a guide and help me (AI was used for some of the design however as it saved a lot of time, it gave me a base to work off allowing me to move on swiftly onto more important aspects of my project).
-Code reuse - Tutorials and githubs have been used to help format the page and they have been referenced at the top of the files where relevant.
+Code reuse - Tutorials and github repos have been used to help format the page and they have been referenced at the top of the files where relevant.